 How Many Total Dog Bites Happen Each Year In America?

-Per CDC figures, there are roughly 5 million dog bites across the country every 12 months.
-Almost 20% of these result in injuries, ranging from minor severe.
+Per CDC figures, there are roughly 5 million dog bite injuries across the country every 12 months.
+Almost 20% of these result in injuries, ranging from minor to severe.

 Studies indicate this to be true.
 Per statistics, non-neutered or non-spayed dogs are three times as likely to bite, compared to neutered animals or spades.